radicalbit/interview-code/README.md

 # interview-code
-Snippets of code used for interviews
+Snippets of code used for interviews.
+Either the code contains some errors and/or it needs to be heavily refactored.